 The general duty of tribunals is mandatory under the Arbitration Act 1996.
 Section 33 of the Act reads as follows:

-For any other questions or details on the BCA’s arbitration process please contact us: arbitration@britishcoffeeassociation.org
+For any other questions or for details of the BCA’s Arbitration Checklist/Process to start an Arbitration, please contact us: arbitration@britishcoffeeassociation.org